 - Students must complete the My Place application and participate in the interview process to determine if the My Place program is a good fit for their individual needs.

-Download the My Place Student Application Process and Form.
 Applications for the My Place Program can be submitted upon acceptance to Kutztown University.
-Applications for fall entrance into the My Place Program will be reviewed in an on-going process beginning in November of the prior year.
+Applications for fall entrance into the My Place Program will be reviewed on an on-going basis beginning in November of the prior year.
 Applications for spring entrance will be reviewed on a rolling basis during the fall.
 The Disability Services staff will make My Place application decisions based upon space and program fit.
 Due to limited space in the My Place Program, not all students who apply will be admitted into the program.